kevinkorrol/Inbank2026/README.md

 - Used Maven instead of Gradle.
 - Implemented server-side validation.
 - Separated backend logic into API and service layers.
-- The maximum loan amount is credit_modifier * loan period, that can be deduced from the given credit score formula
+- The maximum loan amount is `credit_modifier * loan period`, that can be deduced from the given credit score formula
 - Kept information in records and separated functions into smaller methods.
 - Used enum `Decision` for future scaling and customization options.
-- When calculating the new loan period for customers, chose to find the shortest period possible.
 - Input validation takes priority over debt checking.
 - Always returns loan conditions with the biggest valid sum.
 Example: if 3000€ for 30 months and 6000 for 60 months are both valid, return 6000€ for 60 months.